theRealAph/ScopeLocals/README.md

 method.
 Context can be anything from a business object to an instance of a system-wide logger.

-The term _extent local_ derives from the idea of an extent in the Java Virtual Machine.
+The term _extent-local_ derives from the idea of an extent in the Java Virtual Machine.
 The JVM specification describes an _extent_ as follows:

 "It is often useful to describe the situation where, in a given